Linear Slide Design DataView Our Design Criteria for Our Low Profile Linear Slides Linear Slide Tolerances

 Click here to download our Order Specification Sheet in PDF format.

 Linear Slide Design Criteria Bearing Pressure Bearing pressure is measured in pounds per square inch (psi).It is calculated by distributing the total load in pounds that the bearing is carrying by the projected area (length x width in inches).
 This gives the average pressure, psi, that the bearing must support.
 Elevated temperatures reduce load capacity; lower temperatures generally increase static load capacity.
 Bearing Speed Sliding or surface velocity is measured in surface feet per minute (SFM).
 DuraBond bearings are generally limited to 400 feet per minute under dry, low-load operation.
 Higher speeds are possible with lubricants or liquid coolants.
 Bearing PV The third parameter is the product of operating pressure and surface velocity, defined as PV.
 P x V = PV.
 It is in effect a measure of the work the bearing is doing.
 While it is not the final answer, PV is an invaluable general guide in matching bearing to application.
-Design Criteria for DuraBond Low Profile Linear Slides (All values are for dry running conditions – ambient temperature)
+Linear Slide Design Criteria for DuraBond Low Profile Linear Slides (All values are for dry running conditions – ambient temperature)

 Recommended Operating Limits